JonathanGrossman/python_basics/10_functions.md

 ## [What is a docstring](#what-is-a-docstring)
-The first line of every function is a docstring.
-A docstring is a string and is supposed to describe what the function does.
+A docstring is a message describing what the function does.
+It's default value is `None`, but you can override the default with a custom string describing the function.
+You put this message as the first line of the function as a string wrapped in triple quotes.
 Functions aren't the only Python objects that have docstring.
-So do modules, classes, and methods
+So do modules, classes, and methods.

 The default value for a docstring is `None`.
-You can customize the docstring by putting at the top of the function three single quotes followed by your description followed by three more single quotes `''' . . . '''`.
+You can customize the docstring by putting at the top of the function three single quotes followed by your description followed by three more single quotes `''' This is a message.'''`.

-To access the messag, chain `__doc__` to the function name `get_inventory.__doc__`.
+To access the message, chain `__doc__` to the function name For instance, for the function named `get_inventory`, get the docstring using `get_inventory.__doc__`.

 ```python
 # example of the default docstring None